HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-28-Caption-Images-by-A-Pretrained-Image-Captioning-Model.md

 </div>

-Briefly speaking, this image-captioning model looks like an end-to-end RNN trained on the basis of image(features)-caption(labels) data set (supervised training).
+Briefly speaking, this image-captioning model looks like an end-to-end RNN trained by image(features)-caption(labels) data (supervised training).

 Above model, named ImageCaptioning.pytorch, can be obtained from the GitHub repo[^2].
 It is a clone from Ruotian Luo’s repository[^3], and as said in the book, Luo’s model is an implementation of model NeuralTalk2[^4] by Andrej Karpathy.

 <br>

-# Make model inference
+# Caption images (model inference)

 ## Caption one image

-To realized a model inference---like ResNet-101[^5] and CycleGAN[^6] introduced in the book---based on the pretrained model ImageCaptioning.pytorch, we should download the repository[^2].
+To caption image, that is realize a model inference---like ResNet-101[^5] and CycleGAN[^6] introduced in the book---based on the pretrained model ImageCaptioning.pytorch, we should download the repository[^2].
 After downloading, we could firstly have a glance at repository structure:

 ```powershell
 tree /F